Jean Rollin: 1970s

 In 1979, and now established as a somewhat successful director, Rollin created Fascination in which he returned to the roots of the fantastique genre his early works are known for.
 The film is inspired by the short story Un verre de sang (A Glass of Blood) from French poet Jean Lorrain with tells the tale of wealthy French people, who, at the turn of the century, begin to drink the blood of bulls in order to cure anemia.
 The title of the film refers to and pays homage to a French magazine of the same name which is dedicated to different forms of eroticism in art.
 Rollin's story of Fascination differs slightly from that of Lorrain's novel, in that, in the year 1905 a group of wealthy Parisian women arrive at an abattoir to drink the blood of an ox as it is believed to be a curative for anemia.
 The central story follows two lovers Elizabeth and Eva (Franca Maï and Brigitte Lahaie respectively), chambermaids-in-waiting who reside at a deserted castle and are suddenly interrupted by a thief named Mark (Jean-Pierre Lemaire), who takes refuge at the castle in order to hide from a group of thieves he has stolen coins from.
 When Mark makes love to Eva, she is forced to go outside and confront the thieves in the nearby stables to make a deal; she is forced to have sex with one of the male thieves and subsequently they are murdered by Eva in an iconic scene with Eva wielding a scythe.
 It is soon revealed that Elizabeth and Eva are expecting a group of women to arrive where sensual love making takes place and the women are revealed to devour the blood of humans.

 The film is often said to be of the vampire genre.
 However, it does not feature the elements which his early vampire films are known for, aside from the drinking of blood.
-The production of Fascination was not without complications; as it may have been one of the easiest films to shot in Rollin's experience, despite the low budget, the story was met with disapproval from the film's producer, Christine Renaud.
+The production of Fascination was not without complications; as it may have been one of the easiest films to shoot in Rollin's experience, despite the low budget, the story was met with disapproval from the film's producer, Christine Renaud.
 As Rollin himself had said, the "co-producer wanted (him) to make a very explicit sex film-straight exploitation fare without too much emphasis on the fantastical elements".
 Rollin overcame these obstacles and made the film he wanted.
 Additional members of the crew included Nathalie Perrey, who designed the costumes, and Philippe D'Aram, who provided the score.
 It was predicted that Fascination would lead to success, as did Les raisins de la mort.
 However, in a setback, one of the directors of UGC, a huge French distributor, cancelled the screenings Rollin had been promised.
 As the film was yet another financial failure for Rollin, he had little choice but to resume his pornographic works with continued until the end of the 1970s.